Sade (band): 2010s

-In mid-2009, when social media was in its early stages, Sade fans from around the world were excited to hear the news of an up-coming Sade album with a predicted release date of 24 November 2009.
-This date was posted on an official-looking website (sade2009.com) before Sony Music released any news or marketing for an upcoming album.

-Sony denied having any affiliation with the site.
+In mid-2009, an official-looking website (sade2009.com) posted that an upcoming Sade album would be released on 24 November 2009 before Sony Music released any news or marketing for an upcoming album.
+However, Sony denied having any affiliation with the site.
 Billboard Charts contacted the site's owner to confirm the release date and was told the date was official, but soon after, the date was removed.

-Die-hard Sade fans got together on the official Sade website forums to investigate this new website and release date, what they uncovered was the registered owner of the site's name was Thomas Roman, a web developer, freelance digital marketing and SEO specialist.
-Roman, a seasoned web developer, utilized the buzz he generated with the release date and got traffic to his site where he cashed in on pay per click advertisements.
-To date it is not known how he predicted a release date so close to the release of their first single and studio album, Soldier of Love, in a decade.
+Sade fans discovered that the registered owner of the site was Thomas Roman, a web developer, freelance digital marketing and SEO specialist.
+Roman utilized the buzz around the album's release to drive traffic to his website and earn money on pay per click advertisements.
+To date it is not known how he predicted a date so close to the actual release of their first single and studio album in a decade.

 Sade's sixth studio album Soldier of Love was released worldwide on 8 February 2010, the band's first album of new material in ten years.
 Following the release of the "Soldier of Love" single on 8 December 2009, the track debuted at number 11 on the Urban Hot AC chart, making it the highest debut of the decade and the third-highest all-time on the Urban Hot AC chart.
 "Soldier of Love" debuted at number 5 on the Smooth Jazz airplay chart and became the first-ever vocal to hit number 1 on the Smooth Jazz Top 20 Countdown.